Music

 So fresh, so clean

 To say that K-pop (and South Korea, for that matter) has NewJeans Fever would be an understatement.
-Their hit songs Ditto, OMG and Hype Boy broke records and became the three most-streamed and downloaded songs in the first half of 2023 in the country.
+Their hit songs Ditto, OMG, and Hype Boy broke records and became the three most streamed and downloaded songs in the country in the first half of 2023

 Furthermore, they have secured deals with several luxury brands—each member is a brand ambassador for at least one luxury fashion house.
 The quintet also currently hold the Guinness World Record for the fastest K-pop act to reach a billion streams on Spotify and has garnered over a million album sales for their debut EP, a feat rarely seen for K-pop rookies.
 Pretty much anything NewJeans touches goes viral.
 The 19 billion views on their #NewJeans TikTok hashtag show that.